Updated February 2022

 - Environmental sampling at declared and undeclared sites, not confined to specific facilities.

 With a Deal:

-Under the final agreement between the P5+1 and Iran, Iran will implement an Additional Protocol agreement, which has no sunset clauses and will continue in perpetuity unless Iran withdraws from the Nuclear Non-Proliferation Treaty (NPT).
+Under the final agreement between the P5+1 and Iran, Iran will implement its Additional Protocol agreement, which has no sunset clauses.

 Without a Deal:

-While some aspects of the Additional Protocol are present in the Joint Comprehensive Plan of Action, (monitoring fissile material stockpiles from cradle to grave, inspections, information regarding fuel cycle research), the signing of the Additional Protocol represents the continuation of these monitoring and verification provisions long after the comprehensive agreement between the P5+1 and Iran is implemented.
-Those who are worried that Iran will bide time and wait to build a bomb after the deal has phased out should take comfort in the increased access to facilities (both declared and not) and information provided in perpetuity by the IAEA’s Additional Protocol will provide hedges against nuclear proliferation that will abide long after the JCPOA lapses.
+While some aspects of the Additional Protocol are present in the Framework Agreement, (monitoring fissile material stockpiles from cradle to grave, inspections, information regarding fuel cycle research), the signing of the Additional Protocol represents the continuation of these monitoring and verification provisions long after the comprehensive agreement between the P5+1 and Iran is implemented.
+If ratification is realized under a revived nuclear deal (as was agreed to in 2015), the increased access to facilities (both declared and not) and information provided in perpetuity by the IAEA’s Additional Protocol will provide hedges against nuclear proliferation that will abide long after the JCPOA lapses.